socialitylab/socialitylab.github.io/team/index.md

 <img src="/images/kris_smith.jpg" alt="Kris Smith" width="200"/>
 <h1 style="text-align: center;">Dr Kris Smith; postdoc</h1>
-[Kris](https://www.kristophermsmith.com/) studies long distance relationships and natural resource management in Tanzania, where directs the [Tanga Sociality and Fisheries Project](https://labs.wsu.edu/tsfp/).
-He received his PhD in Psychology from the University of Pennsylvania in 2019, where he also completed a two-year postdoc in the Social Behavioral Science Initiative.
-Broadly, his research interests are on the evolutionary and cultural origins of human cooperation and morality.
-He also works with the Hadza hunter-gatherers of Tanzania, studying how they maintain group cooperation and what traits they prefer in potential social partners.
+[Kris Smith](https://www.kristophermsmith.com/) is a postdoc in the Human Sociality Lab and director of the [Tanga Sociality and Fisheries Project](https://labs.wsu.edu/tsfp/) in Tanzania.
+He studies how evolution and culture shape cooperative relationships, and how cooperative relationships can help achieve collective action, such as natural resource management.
+Prior to joining the Human Sociality Lab, Kris received his PhD in Psychology from the University of Pennsylvania in 2019 and stayed on for a two-year postdoctoral fellowship in the Social and Behavioral Science Initiative.
+During his time at Penn, he conducted field research with Hadza hunter-gatherers in Tanzania, studying how their decisions of whom to cooperate with are changing with increased integration with their neighbors.
 <br />
 <br />
 <br />